How to Get the Final Divorce Decree

 The Plaintiff must complete the default form and bring it to the Clerk’s Office for approval.
 You must enter the date the Defendant was served on this form (check the Affidavit of Service for the date if you do not remember).
 If Defendant was served by publication, the date of service is usually the last date listed under the publication dates on the Affidavit of Publication.

 FYI!If Defendant made an appearance in the case (in some way that would indicate Defendant planned to participate in the case, such as signing a waiver), you must send the Defendant a Three Day Notice of Intention to Enter Default Judgment after you get your default approved by the clerk.
 Complete the form, file it, and mail a copy to the Defendant.

 After mailing, wait 3 business days for the mail to reach the Defendant, and another 7 days for the Defendant to file something to stop the final decree from being approved.
 If Defendant still does not file anything after those deadlines, you can turn in the final papers to get a final decree.

 Summary Disposition Request.
-If you want a Decree of Divorce without having a hearing, fill out the Request for Summary Disposition and an Affidavit in Support.
+If you want a divorce without having a hearing, fill out the Request for Summary Disposition and an Affidavit in Support.
 These forms ask the judge to approve of the Decree of Divorce without a hearing.
 Only one party needs to complete these forms (usually the Plaintiff).

 Request for Summary Disposition (pdf fillable)